Welcome to the Job Page

 Once you caught the eye of a recruiter.
 I suggest you . . .

 - Must knock them (recruiters) on their ass the first time.
 To do this you must use all the modern tools... i.e. computers, programs, and communications systems.
 Have all your documents in .pdf files format for fast reply and easy viewing by recruiter.
 Always tailor your communiqués to the specific person, company or situation.

-- Be flexible where pay is concern.
-Once you are onboard and have shown your true colors, you should be paid accordingly.
+- Be somewhat flexible where pay is concern.
+Once you are onboard and have shown your true colors, you should seek to be paid accordingly.
 If not, its a short contract and there are many more ships out there...
 Thanks for the experience.

 - Flaunt your training, and especially training with advance technology.
 Any training you have is an asset a company does not need to pay for.

 - You should be knowledgeable of the business, the major players and their trade.
 Keep abreast of current developments and trends in the shipping world - especially in your geographical location or market you are interested in.